 The people who receive your permission access request depends on several factors.
 But in the simplest model, an administrator receives your request and processes it.
-An administration (admin for short) is someone who is already connected to your organization with “Assign Permissions” permission.
+An administration (admin for short) is someone who is already connected to your organization with "Administrator" “Assign Permissions” permission.

 If you live outside the US, in most cases a designated admin at your distributor will receive your access request and process it.

 If the admin recognizes you, they can pick from the list of available permissions which to grant to you based on what they know about you, and what you requested.
 Are you in your organization’s purchasing department?
 They may grant you permissions to view the Transactions sub tab.
 Are you the point of contact for GIS-related work?
 They may grant you permissions to view the Licensing, Downloads, and Support sub tabs.
 Or they could grant you permissions for all of those, and more.
 The admin determines which combination of permissions is right for you.